Pig-ling/Double-Edge/README.md

 # Double-Edge
 Split tools and Armor

-Double Edge is a Minecraft Mod Whereby you can split tools and armor for a price of half the durability, Both copies retain original enchantments
+Double Edge is a Minecraft Mod Whereby you can split tools and armor for a price of half the durability, Both copies retain original enchantments, you can also choose to turn your tools into the original items used to make them using a block called the splitter

 For the OpenSource Code